Grilled Corn on the Cob with Basil Butter

 Grilling will add a delicious smokiness, so it’s a great option in the summer.

-- To grill corn, soak the corn with husks on in cold water for about a half-hour before grilling.
+- To grill corn, soak the corn in cold water with the husks left on for about a half-hour before grilling.
 This will minimize the chance of the husks catching on fire.
 Grill, turning occasionally for 12-15 minutes.

-- To roast, preheat oven to 350º, shuck corn, wrap in foil and cook for 25 minutes right on the grates.
+- To roast, preheat the oven to 350º, shuck corn, wrap in foil, and cook for 25 minutes right on the grates.

 - To boil, place shucked corn in boiling salted water, boiling milk, or salted water with butter to taste for a butter bath.
 Cook for 3-5 minutes.
 If your corn is super fresh, cook for less time.